Tips for Packaging High-Value Parcels, E-commerce, and More: 2026 Guide

 • "Package refused" (without any explanation of the reason)

-• "Package opened" (without mentioning what is missing or damaged)
+• "Package opened" (with no indication of what is missing or damaged)

-• "X items missing" (without specifying product references)
+• "X items are missing" (without specifying the product codes)

 • "In poor condition" (without specifying the nature of the damage)

-• "Damaged package" (too vague, not legally enforceable)
+• "Damaged package" (too vague, not legally actionable)

-Absolute rule: A delivery note signed without reservation is equivalent to acceptance of the package as is.
-You thereby waive any subsequent claims.
-If in doubt, do not accept the package or make detailed reservations.
+Important note: Signing a delivery receipt without any reservations constitutes acceptance of the package as is.
+By doing so, you waive the right to make any future claims.
+If you have any doubts, do not accept the package or make detailed reservations.

 Conclusion: Packaging, the First Line of Defense

-Professional packaging is your first line of defense against the vagaries of transport.
-By following these recommendations, which have been approved by insurers, you can drastically reduce the risk of damage during shipping, regardless of the Carrier (Chronopost, DHL, UPS, FedEx, Colissimo).
+Best practices for professional package packaging are your first line of defense against the risks of shipping.
+By following these recommendations, which have been approved by insurers, you can drastically reduce the risk of damage during shipping, regardless of the Carrier (Chronopost, DHL, UPS, FedEx, Colissimo), and thereby enhance your brand image!

-That's why suitable packaging must always be complemented by professional parcel insurance tailored to the value of your shipments.
-Claisy offers coverage of up to €100,000 per parcel with express compensation within 48-72 hours.
+That’s why proper packaging should always be complemented by professional shipping insurance tailored to the value of your shipments.
+Claisy offers coverage of up to €100,000 per package with express compensation within 48–72 hours.

-Packing your shipments well is good, but protecting them with Claisy is even better.
+Packing your shipments properly is great, but protecting them with Claisy is even better

 Optimal protection combines transparent pricing, Limits , modern responsiveness, and total operational freedom.